Quenched scaling limit of critical percolation clusters on Galton-Watson trees: The law of the total progeny

 \begin{lemma} Take $m \geq 1$.
 Conditionally on $\F_m$, let $(A_u)_{u \in \bT_m}$ be a sequence of events that are each respectively measurable with respect to $T^{(u)}$.
 For $u,v\in \bT_m$, we set $p_{u,v} =\Pt{A_u}\Pt{A_v}$, and $M=\sup_{u,v} \Eb{p_{u,v}}$.
-Then, for any $p\leq 1$, there exists $C<\infty$ such that
+Then, for any $p < \frac{\alpha}{2} \leq 1$, there exists $C<\infty$ such that

-where $\overline{\bW}=\sup_{n \geq 0} \mu^{-n} |\bT_n|$. \end{lemma} \begin{myproof} The lemma was proved as part of the proof of \cite[Lemma 3.2]{archer2023quenched} in the case where $A_u$ is the event that $u$ connects to $\bT_n$ via a path of length $n-m$.
+where $\overline{\bW}=\sup_{n \geq 0} \mu^{-n} |\bT_n|$. \end{lemma} \begin{proof} The lemma was proved as part of the proof of \cite[Lemma 3.2]{archer2023quenched} in the case where $A_u$ is the event that $u$ connects to $\bT_n$ via a path of length $n-m$.
 The only proof ingredients are Jensen's inequality and Markov's inequality.
 Exactly the same proof works in the general case.
-Note that $\Eb{{\overline{\bW}}^{2p}}<\infty$ by Doob's $\mathrm{L}^p$ inequality and our choice of $p$. \end{myproof}
+Note that $\Eb{{\overline{\bW}}^{2p}}<\infty$ by Doob's $\mathrm{L}^p$ inequality and our choice of $p$. \end{proof}

 By monotonicity, it is sufficient to prove Theorem \ref{thm:ConvergenceOfSize} along a polynomial subsequence $n_k = \lfloor k^A \rfloor$, where $A$ is as large as we like.